Spoon Fishing For Steelhead In Rivers: Methods Of Top Guides

 Best Spoons For Steelhead Fishing

 - Trolling Spoons: These lightweight spoons are specifically designed for trolling and are not suitable for casting or currents.
-They are too light to cast, they don’t sink well, and they tend to spin out of control and pop out of the water in faster currents.
+They are too light to cast, don’t sink well, and they tend to spin out of control and pop out of the water in faster currents.
 Avoid using these spoons in rivers.

-The best casting spoons range from 3 to 5 inches in length, which closely matches the size of prevalent baitfish in the river or the baitfish they have been feeding on in the ocean.
-3 to 4 inches is usually perfect and is a large enough target to attract the attention of steelhead.
+Spoon Sizes: The best casting spoons range from 3 to 5 inches in length, which closely matches the size of prevalent baitfish in the river or the baitfish they have been feeding on in the ocean.

 Here are some highly recommended spoons for steelhead fishing in rivers: